New data won Sierra Kindley ’19 a top award at the Mississippi River Research Consortium.

 • Though not required, an interview with geology faculty is highly recommended.
 Schedule an interview by calling the department secretary at 309-794-7318.

 Students should send the letter of recommendation and reflective essay to arrive by the Feb.
-6, 2017 deadline to: Elizabeth Plumb, Department of Geology, Augustana College, 639 38th St., Rock Island, Ill., 61201.
+5, 2018, deadline to: Department of Geology, Augustana College, 639 38th St., Rock Island, Ill., 61201.

 The scholarship recipient must take the natural progression of geology and supporting courses during the first year; declare a geology major and continue with the sequence of geology courses in a timely fashion in the second year; participate in departmental activities such as Udden Geology Club and various field trips; and maintain a minimum GPA of 3.0 in the courses required for the major.